Assignment of Cases

 Timing

 Motions to assign a case to the Center may be presented by any defendant after a complaint has been filed and by any plaintiff as soon as one defendant is served.
 Notice of presentation shall be furnished to all parties, including parties who have not been served.
-The judges within the Center wish to become involved in litigation that should be assigned to the Center prior to disposition of preliminary objections seeking dismissal of any claims.
+The judges to the Center generally wish to become involved in litigation that should be assigned to the Center prior to disposition of significant legal issues.

 NOTE: When a case is on the Trial List, unless all parties consent to the assignment of the case to the Center, the judges assigned to the Center will not, without the agreement of the Calendar Control Judge, consider a motion to assign the case to the Center.